Submissions

 b.
 Front page;

 c.
-Text with bibliography;
+Text with abstract and bibliography;

 d.
 Figures, max.
 3 (figure footnotes will not be included).